Skip to main content

 a) saving for the down payment

-Finally, you should know that the process, from submitting an application to moving into your home, is likely to take two years.
+Finally, you should know that the process, from submitting an application to moving into your home, is likely to take two to three years.

 Habitat for Humanity follows a non-discriminatory policy.
 Neither race nor religion is a factor in family selection.
 Homes are available on a continuing basis as land, materials and volunteer help are available.